trojai/trojai/README.md

 ## Overview
 This is the top-level TrojAI module.
 Currently, it contains one submodule: `datagen`.
 `datagen` contains the necessary API functions to quickly generate synthetic data that could be used for training machine learning models.
-In the near future, we will add a `modelgen` module, which contains the necessary API functions to quickly generate DNN models from the generated data.
+The `modelgen` module, which contains the necessary API functions to quickly generate DNN models from the generated data.

 ## Installation
 Any necessary Python dependencies are captured in the `requirements.txt` file.
 It is recommended to install the dependencies into a dedicated virtual environment.
 After creating